rychlis/e2b-edge-test/README.md

+E2B Typescript SDK currently only support NodeJS runtimes.

+We use it in macaly, where we stream output from sandbox to frontend continually.

+With standard nodejs runtime, you usually pay per second of compute.

+With edge runtime, you pay just by CPU time which will be much cheaper! 🎉

 This is a proof of concept of using E2B SDK in edge runtime (Cloudflare in this case).

 This uses my fork of @e2b/code-interpreter, which uses fork of e2b, which uses fork of connect-web :D with this simple change: https://github.com/rychlis/connect-es/pull/1/files